Hours Worked: California

 - There are several other working time concerns.
 See Training, Lectures and Meetings; Sleeping; Activities Before and After a Shift ("Preliminary and Postliminary"); Show-Up Time / Reporting Time; Employees Who Work at Home or Reside at Their Employer's Premises and Day of Rest.

-- San Francisco has requirements pertaining to hours worked.
+- Los Angeles and San Francisco have requirements pertaining to hours worked.
 See Local Requirements.